Monzo: 2017–present: Scaling up

 In April 2017, Monzo was granted its full banking licence by the Prudential Regulation Authority and the Financial Conduct Authority, having previously operated under a restricted banking licence.
 The full licence allowed Monzo to provide its customers with current accounts, who up until that point were only able to be offered pre-paid debit cards.

 Monzo's full current account was launched in October 2017, with its pre-paid card users being asked to move to its new current account.
 By April 2018, it was reported to have 500,000 current account customers.

 In October 2018, Monzo reached one million customers, and was also named the best tech startup to work for by LinkedIn UK.

 In August 2019, the company announced that it had inadvertently logged 480,000 customer personal identification numbers, making them accessible to Monzo's internal team of engineers.
 The issue arose because PINs were transmitted in the query string of a HTTPS request.
 That month the company also launched its loan products for customers.

 In March 2020, Monzo announced the creation of two business bank accounts for sole traders and small-to-medium sized businesses.
 This was followed by Monzo's first loan products for its personal current account customers in April 2020.

 In May 2020, Blomfield announced that he was moving from CEO to president of the company and TS Anil would become the company's CEO.
 He left the company in January 2021, citing personal pressures heightened by the coronavirus pandemic among other reasons.

 In March 2023, the company announced that it had become profitable for the first time.
 The following year, Monzo was named to the 2024 CNBC Disruptor 50 list.

 Monzo reported its first annual profit of £15.4 million for the year ending March 2024, compared to a £116.3 million loss the previous year.
 The company also announced to open an office in Ireland to expand into Europe.
 Revenue more than doubled to £514.4 million due to increased lending and savings products, though provisions for loan defaults nearly doubled to £204 million.

+On 30 October 2025, Monzo announced that its CEO T. S. Anil will be stepping down from the position, after serving in that position for nearly 5 years.

+In December 2025, it was announced that Monzo had agreed to acquire the online mortgage broker Habito, which at that time employed 100 people.
+The transaction, subject to regulatory approval and expected to complete in spring 2026, aimed to integrate mortgage advice and broking services directly into Monzo’s mobile banking platform.
+The company also received a full banking licence from the Central Bank of Ireland and the European Central Bank, enabling expansion into Ireland with personal and business accounts.

+In July 2026, Monzo and the centre for inclusive money at nest announced a partnership to research and test methods to help self-employed workers increase retirement savings through bank-based behavioural interventions.